 Transportation from SeaTac airport is available.

-Mindful Self-Compassion training teaches us how to develop the warm-hearted, connected presence we need during moments of difficulty.
+Mindful Self-Compassion (MSC) training teaches us how to develop the warm-hearted, connected presence we need during moments of difficulty.
 Self-compassion provides the emotional strength and resilience needed to offer ourselves the same kindness and understanding we would offer a good friend.
 With self-compassion we can motivate ourselves with encouragement, forgive ourselves when needed, face and befriend our shortcomings, care for others while caring for ourselves, and live more authentically.
 Research shows that self-compassion is strongly associated with emotional well-being, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.

 And, self-compassion is a skill that can be learned and cultivated by anyone through Mindful Self-Compassion Training.